This article describes the formula syntax and use of the SHEET function in Microsoft Excel.

 -

-SHEET includes all worksheets (visible, hidden, or very hidden) in addition to all other sheet types (macro, chart, or dialog sheets).
+SHEET locating/identification capability includes all worksheets (visible, hidden, or very hidden) in addition to all other sheet types (macro, chart, or dialog sheets).

 -

-If the value argument is not a valid value, SHEET returns the #REF! error value.
+If the value argument is not a valid reference, SHEET returns the #REF! error.
 For example, =SHEET(Sheet1!#REF) will return the #REF! error value.

 -

-If the value argument is a sheet name that is not valid, SHEET returns the #NA error value.
-For example =SHEET(“badSheetName”) will return the #NA error value.
+If the value argument is not a valid sheet name, SHEET returns the #NA error value.
+For example, =SHEET(“badSheetName”) will return the #NA error value.

 -